 ATS segment revenue decreased 3% in Q1 2024 compared to Q1 2023, driven by the anticipated demand softness in our Industrial business, partially offset by the growth of our A&D business and HealthTech business.
 Our Capital Equipment business revenue remained relatively consistent in Q1 2024 compared to Q1 2023.
-We expect our ATS segment revenue to decrease in the high single-digit percentage range in Q2 2024 compared to Q2 2023, driven by continued demand softness in our Industrial business, partially offset by continued demand softness.
+We expect our ATS segment revenue to decrease in the high single-digit percentage range in Q2 2024 compared to Q2 2023, driven by continued demand softness in our Industrial business, partially offset by continued growth in our A&D business.